Chillyzz/Ontology-and-knowledge-base-construction/Concepts/Algebra.md

 7. BinomialCoefficient \\in Expression: The coefficient of the term in the expansion of \( (x + y)^n \), denoted as \( \binom{n}{k} \).
     - *Example*: \( \binom{5}{2} = \frac{5!}{2!(5-2)!} = 10 \).

+8. VariableType: A set of all possible variable types.
+Like Number, Set, Function, Real, Integer......